duytpm16/Attie-Islet-Protein/README.md

 ### 1. Filter and Normalization.
 Filter the raw data as needed.
 (Ex. remove data with _x_ number of _NAs_)
-Input missing values by PCA and normalize the data by comBat normalization.
+Input missing values by PCA and normalize the data by comBat.

 Modify the _normalization.R_ file to save 4 output rds files:
  1. _prefix_samples_annotation.rds_